Menu

 • Honors Option Contract - required for students wishing to develop an Honors option of an already existing course

-• Oral Defense of completed research/thesis
+• Oral Defense of completed honors thesis

 ENSP Honors Program Guide - includes admission requirements and program details